Tamoledi/customer-segmentation-using-k-means-clustering/README.md

 This project explores customer segmentation using the K-Means clustering algorithm.
-The dataset contains demographic and behavioral variables such as age, gender, marital status, education, profession, work experience, spending score and family size.
+The dataset contains demographic and behavioural variables such as age, gender, marital status, education, profession, work experience, spending score and family size.